Moortebeek pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Moortebeek right now?

-On 25 June 2026, overall pollen levels in Moortebeek are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Moortebeek are low.
+Grass is the main contributor to airborne pollen, while artemisia remain at lower levels

 Will pollen levels change in Moortebeek tomorrow?

-On 26 June 2026, pollen conditions in Moortebeek will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Moortebeek will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Moortebeek this week?